 That would be basically like 138 Hiroshima style atomic bombs going off at once in same place!

 On the positive side, the explosion would probably happen in the atmosphere.
 On the negative side, even if the detonation did happen in the atmosphere, it could still do hefty damage.
 Back in 1908, a similar sized object smacked down over Siberia, Russia, and flattened 80 million trees over a vast expanse.
 If a similar impact happened over a large city, it could literally wipe out tens of millions of people instantly.

-So what does this all have to do with your defective product case?
+So what does this all have to do with your defective medical device case?